KratosMultiphysics/Examples/eFlows4HPC/Demo_ROM_workflow/README.md

 ## Launching in Local Machine

-In you own computer, use the `runcompss` command to launch the workflow.
+In your own computer, use the `runcompss` command to launch the workflow.

-The [Workflow.py](./Workflow.py) expects the directory to be passed, since COMPSs works with absolute paths.
+The [Workflow.py](./Workflow.py) expects the directory to be passed since COMPSs work with absolute paths.

-Activate tracing `-t` and graph `-g` generation flags to better analyse the results
+Activate tracing `-t` and graph `-g` generation flags to better analyze the results

 So, in order to launch the workflow, do